Damkols/greenlight/readme.md

 - Use Check() method to execute validation checks on user title input
 - Use Check() method to execute validation checks on user year input
 - Use Check() method to execute validation checks on user runtime input
+- Use Check() method to execute validation checks on user genres input